Rivian Stock Price Prediction 2025

 What Is Rivian?

 Rivian is a U.S. electric vehicle manufacturer based in California.
-Right now, it sells its R1S SUV and R1T pickup truck, and electric vans.
-It also provides fleet services for vans, all of which run on the Rivian operating system.
-It also sells branded accessories and ancillary services.
+Right now, it sells its R1S SUV and R1T pickup truck.
+It also provides fleet services for vans, all of which run on the Rivian operating system, and sells branded accessories and ancillary services.

 Will Rivian Be Successful?

 Rivian has developed a unique brand targeted at adventurers and environmentally conscious consumers.
-It’s also run by a mission-driven CEO, Robert Scaringe, whose overarching goal is to shift transportation to more environmentally-friendly alternatives.
+It’s run by a mission-driven CEO, Robert Scaringe, whose overarching goal is to shift transportation to more environmentally friendly alternatives.

 The company has built an ecosystem of products that could support a recurring revenue model in the future.
-It has its charging network and insurance services in addition to its core vehicles.
+It has a charging network and insurance services in addition to its core vehicles.

 Rivian, at its height, was a company worth more than $150 billion.
-Today, the company is valued at roughly $28 billion.
-Yet, it has more than $16 billion in cash alone.
+Now, the company is valued at roughly $18.96 billion.
+Yet, it had nearly $14 billion in cash and equivalents as of Q3 2022.
 It must be a bargain, right?
 Not necessarily.

 What Is the Forecast for Rivian Stock?